-1. Items purchased for official presentation when on official travel for the House of Representatives outside the United States, its territories and possessions.
+- 1. Items purchased for official presentation when on official travel for the House of Representatives outside the United States, its territories and possessions.
 To purchase items from the House Gift Shop, select the item(s) and notify the sales clerk that it is for official presentation in the course of overseas travel.
-Receipts for such items should be vouchered for payment to the Office Supply

-- Service, and the voucher description should note that it is for official presentation in the course of overseas travel. - 2.
+Receipts for such items should be vouchered for payment to the Office Supply Service, and the voucher description should note that it is for official presentation in the course of overseas travel. - 2.
 U.S. flags flown over the Capitol for official presentation as a gift, including the flag flying fee, are reimbursable.
-Such flags must be for the personal use of or display by the recipient.
-Donations of flags purchased through the MRA for fundraising activities are prohibited. - 3.
-Ordinary and necessary expenses associated with the purchase of presentation folders or frames, which are of nominal value. - 4.
-Informational and educational federal government publications of nominal value. - 5.
-U.S. Capitol Historical Society publications of nominal value (including calendars). - 6.
+Such flags must be for the personal use of or display by the recipient (examples may include, but are not limited to: flags presented at a building dedication for which the Member secured official funding, a flag presented to the family of a fallen soldier, flags presented for exceptional public distinction, etc,). - 3.
+Ordinary and necessary expenses associated with the purchase of presentation folders, frames, or shadow boxes which are of nominal value. - 4.
+Informational and educational federal government publications of nominal value.

+- 5. U.S. Capitol Historical Society publications of nominal value (including calendars). - 6.
 Expenses related to framing the Congressional Art Competition winning artwork, when a Member determines in his or her discretion that hardship case is demonstrated.